d-shap/assertions/README.md

 Assertions framework
 ====================
 Assertions framework provides facilities for the unit testing.
-Framework allows checking of conditions via existing assertion classes.
+Assertions framework allows checking of conditions via existing assertion classes.
 This assertion classes make the tests more readable, understandable and maintainable.
 Also this assertion classes reduce the amount of code needed to perform some complicated checks.